 What is a Culture Deck?
 It is a document that outlines how company members work, the types of people who work there, and what the company values, thereby showcasing the company’s core values and culture.

-The Jin-gook TF had the ambitious goal of “exploring what it means to beWadizand defining the Jin-gook culture.”
-We hoped that if this project succeeded, Jinguk’s worldview would become even clearer, and if we could build a shared sense of purpose among team members in the process, everyone would be able to work more proactively and with greater satisfaction.
-Going one step further, I dreamed of a “Jinguk Universe” where even Jinguks outside ofWadiz —those who resonate with Jinguk’s values—would be drawn to come together…
+The Jin-gook TF had the ambitious goal of “defining the Jin-gook culture by exploring what it means to beWadiz.”
+The expectation was that if this project succeeded, Jinguk’s worldview would become even clearer, and if we could build a shared sense of purpose among team members in the process, everyone would be able to work more proactively and with greater satisfaction.
+Going one step further, I dreamed of a “Jinguk Universe” where even Jinguks outside ofWadiz —those who resonate with Jinguk’s values—would be drawn to us and gather together.

 To cut to the chase, Culture Deck is finally complete—albeit in an unexpected way.
 With the start of May, Jin-gook’s TF Season 1 came to a close.
-But the journey to get here wasn’t as exciting as I’d hoped.
+But the journey to get here wasn’t quite as exciting as I’d hoped.

 It felt like it would never end...